tranqulity21/alx-system_engineering-devops/0x02-shell_redirections/README.md

-counts directories and sub directories in cd but without parent and current directory
+diplays 10 newest files in the cd